fastruby/pecas/README.md

 `COUNTRY_CODE` environment variable with an ISO 3166 country code.
 Otherwise the emails will be sent on holidays.

+If you want to use Pecas to send Slack messages you'll also need to setup `SLACK_OAUTH_TOKEN` in the `.env` file.
+This requires a `SLACK_OAUTH_TOKEN` generated with the following scopes:

+* chat:write
+* usergroups:read
+* users.profile:read
+* users:read
+* users:read.email

 You must also setup `BASIC_AUTH_NAME` and `BASIC_AUTH_PASSWORD` variables in the `.env` file that will be used for a basic http auth for the application.

 ## Start